-- a) Appoint a crisis management co-ordinator to ensure that employees are familiar with the COVID-19 requirements and comply with them during this period.
-A deputy may also be appointed. - b) Develop a plan for the continuity of leadership in the event of absence of key decision makers and executives. - c) Consider flexible work arrangements for employees, including working from home.
-Review employee management policies such as absenteeism, sick leave, overseas travel, workplace closure and recall of non-critical employees and their families from affected countries. - d) Develop a risk assessment document for each employee to complete.
-Obtain a health and travel declaration from employees. - e) Defer all non-essential travel.
-Management should identify what is essential travel. - Employers should routinely check the HSE website for the latest updates on the coronavirus situation so that an informed decision can be made on whether to proceed with business travel plans. - If business travel is unavoidable and alternative options such as teleconferencing and videoconferencing are not possible, employers should arrange for their employees to consult a doctor for travel health advice prior to travel. - For employees whose work is performed in affected countries or regions, employers should ensure that employees are adequately protected or monitored in accordance with HSE guidelines. - Requirement to report any foreign travel either on authorised leave or on personal time off to managers prior to returning to work - f) Employees presenting symptoms of COVID-19 shall follow current public health advice - g) All suspected and confirmed cases must be treated confidentially and sensitively. - h) During self-isolation, consider flexible work arrangements, such as working from home. - i) Where flexible working arrangements are not possible, employers should refer employees to the government support agencies.
-See section 8 for more details. - j) Exercise readiness to implement public health response measures, e.g. contact tracing and physical distancing, as advised by the HSE and HSA.
-Particular consideration should be given to customer facing staff, including duration of contact during customer transactions and appropriate mitigation measures. - k) Review health insurance policies for workers
+- a.
+Appoint a crisis management co-ordinator to ensure that employees are familiar with the COVID-19 requirements and comply with them during this period.
+A deputy may also be appointed. - b.
+Develop a plan for the continuity of leadership in the event of absence of key decision makers and executives. - c.
+Consider flexible work arrangements for employees, including working from home.
+Review employee management policies such as absenteeism, sick leave, overseas travel, workplace closure and recall of non-critical employees and their families from affected countries. - d.
+Develop a risk assessment document for each employee to complete.
+Obtain a health and travel declaration from employees. - e.
+Defer all non-essential travel.
+Management should identify what is essential travel. - Employers should routinely check the HSE website for the latest updates on the coronavirus situation so that an informed decision can be made on whether to proceed with business travel plans. - If business travel is unavoidable and alternative options such as teleconferencing and videoconferencing are not possible, employers should arrange for their employees to consult a doctor for travel health advice prior to travel. - For employees whose work is performed in affected countries or regions, employers should ensure that employees are adequately protected or monitored in accordance with HSE guidelines. - Requirement to report any foreign travel either on authorised leave or on personal time off to managers prior to returning to work - f.
+Employees presenting symptoms of COVID-19 shall be instructed to self-isolate for 14 days and contact a GP for further health advice. - g.
+All suspected and confirmed cases must be treated confidentially and sensitively. - h.
+During self-isolation, consider flexible work arrangements, such as working from home. - i.
+Where flexible working arrangements are not possible, employers should refer employees to the government support agencies.
+See section 7 for more details.

+- j.
+Employees returning to work following self-isolation require health clearance/should be monitored closely for 14 days, with the last 5 days fever free. - k.
+Exercise readiness to implement public health response measures, e.g. contact tracing and physical distancing, as advised by the HSE.
+Particular consideration should be given to customer facing staff, including duration of contact during customer transactions and appropriate mitigation measures. - I. Review health insurance policies for workers